 On the way from Pukamuqu to Saqsaywaman, along with the nice walk in the woods, there is a big local shop with lots of pieces of textiles and artifact.
 I remember they also had 2 sweet local dogs (Viringo Peruano) that I saw for the first time.

 If you love markets and you find San Pedro too touristy, you can check out Wanchaq Market, tiny and very local.

 I am going to write an entire post on this since I have contrasting feelings about it.
 I did it and I felt good about it.
 However, I am not sure who gets the most benefits if the kids or the companies, which should be no profits, but they actually are.
 I feel that sometimes they hide behind the “charity” name to make more money.
 And I don’t think they should ask volunteers to pay in order to help them in the first place.
 We volunteers already do our part by… volunteering, why do we have also to pay?
 It just doesn’t make sense.
+However it is also true that these charity company need money more then volunteers’ help in order to run their company and help those people in need.
+Most of the time the volunteers’ work do more harm than good.
+This article will explain more about it.
 Also what about those kids that see you 2 weeks and then you disappear? what do they take out of it?
 I would love to know your thoughts with regards to this topic.
 In the meantime, I am doing some research and I will write something on it soon.
 If you want to help though, just make sure you chose wisely.

 Note: if you click on the underscored names you will link to TripAdvisor reviews about each place

 In Casa Concha, you can admire more than 4000 objects founded by the excavation team led by Hiram Bingham the founder of Machu Picchu.
 In the museum, you will learn about the history of the world-famous site and its inhabitants